dyrnade/smallDockerImagesTool/README.md

 ```

-Important: Indentation is important so Please! follow the rules.
+**Important**: Indentation is important so Please! follow the rules.

 Note: I am new at Haskell and Nix, so please let me know about any improvements.
       The code looks awful somehow to follow error free indentation as possible as it can and some Nix language syntax.